-Our research interests include the structure and evolution of close binary stars through modeling of light and velocity curves, multifrequency observations of quasars, blazars and other active galactic nuclei.
-We also study temporal variations in the spectra and the evolution of star formation in dwarf galaxies (the LITTLE THINGS project).
+Our research interests include the structure and evolution of close binary stars through modeling of light and velocity curves, multifrequency observations of quasars, blazars and other active galactic nuclei, and the evolution of star formation in dwarf galaxies (the LITTLE THINGS project).

 In addition to the Astronomical Consultants and Equipment (ACE) 24-inch (0.61-meter) Ritchey-Chretien telescope in the Stocker AstroScience Center, we have nine Celestron Classic 20-cm Schmidt-Cassegrain telescopes which are compact and perfect for lunar and planetary observing.
 We also have a 30-cm Meade LX-200 Schmidt-Cassegrain and 28-cm Celestron computerized telescopes used for undergraduate research and public events.